sysotel/sys-iam-php-connector/README.md

 # Introduction
-A php package to connect `sys-iam` api.
+A php package to connect `sys-iam-api`.